EvanDaley/EvanDaley/README.md

 ### Hi there, I am Evan!

-I love writing code, working with big data, and solving complex challenges.
+I love making things, working with big data, and solving complex challenges.
 My strongest proficiencies are React, Rails, Vue, AWS, docker, and anything sql - but I've worked with quite a few other stacks professionally.
 My main focus these days is fullstack software development, primarly for Saas-driven businesses.